-From Rakhi to Diwali, India is a land that loves a good celebration.
+From Ugadi to Diwali, to Easter & Eid, India is a land that loves a good celebration.
 And every celebration needs plenty of mithai to make it that much sweeter.
 Here are some of the best sweet shops in the city to pick up some mouth-watering Indian mithai from.
-Get ready to load up on traditional sweets and enjoy it with family during any festivities.
+Get ready to load up on traditional sweets and enjoy it with family during any festivities or special occasions.

 Anand Sweets And Savouries